Frequently Asked Questions

 Note that these policies are CLAS policies and are not the same in other units on campus.
 Note also that financial aid counts EVERY attempt of a class when considering the student’s satisfactory academic progress rate (therefore ignoring grade replacement or academic forgiveness).

 Academic advising from professional and faculty advisors is highly recommended and is a very important aspect of a successful college experience.
-Sometimes students think that friends, family members
+Sometimes students think that friends, family members and classmates are a good source of academic advising only to later discover that the advice from these sources was not accurate or not complete.
+Academic advisors, on the other hand, stay up to date with all the degree programs, services, and opportunities available on campus.

 Make an appointment with your academic advisor now!